FEUP-LDTS-2024/project-t02g03/documents/README.md

 </p>

 ## GAME DESCRIPTION
-<p>Jump King is a 2D platformer game where the main objective is to reach the top of the map.
+<p>Jump King is a 2D platformer game where the main objective is to reach the top of the map in the fewest jumps possible.
 However, if you make a mistake, you risk falling and losing a significant part of your progress.
 </p>

 <p>This game was developed for the hardcore players that are patient,